-- Nominal interest margin is calculated over three-month LIBOR subject to the LIBOR floor. - The maximum leverage ratio (adjusted aggregated net debt divided by Adjusted EBITDA) is a financial covenant to maintain net secured leverage below 3.0x. - A \$50m revolving credit facility; which remained undrawn at the balance sheet date.
+- Nominal interest margin is calculated over three-month LIBOR subject to the LIBOR floor. - The maximum leverage ratio (adjusted aggregated net debt divided by Adjusted EBITDA) is a financial covenant to maintain net secured leverage below 3.0x. - A \$50m revolving credit facility is available to the Group which remained undrawn at the balance sheet date.